Skip to navigation Skip to content

 Duplicate Registration

 A registration must not be duplicated.
 A new registration cannot be saved where there is an existing registration with exactly the same details.
-A message box will be displayed advising that an existing registration exists with the same information.
+A message box will display advising that an existing registration exists with the same information.
 Service Officers can then view that case.

 If Service Officers select the existing case the data they have just entered will be lost.
-To prevent this a Service Officer should check to existing case by recording the case number and viewing it in a new session.
+To prevent this, open a new session to check the existing case.

 7